-PCS has read the eligibility criteria in the Master Receivables Sale and Purchase Agreement.
+PCS has read the Eligibility Criteria in the Prospectus.

 As they are mandatory, they meet the "predetermined" requirement.

-As they are in the Master Receivables Sale and Purchase Agreement they meet the "documented" requirement.
-PCS has also concluded that they allow determination in each case and so meet the "clear" requirement.
+As they are in the Prospectus and in the Master Receivables Purchase Agreement, they meet the "documented" requirement.

+PCS has also concluded that they allow determination in each case, and so meet the "clear" requirement.